 Chelsea Sudar has been professionally interpreting for the past 10+ years, with most experience in educational and VRS.
 She graduated from Kent State University with a Bachelors in Educational Interpreting in December 2010, followed by a move to Columbus in July 2011 to begin her career.
-Chelsea obtained her NIC in August 2018, and is currently attending Franklin University for her MBA.
+Chelsea obtained her NIC in August 2018, and received her MBA from Franklin University in January 2021.
 She has been working for Purple Communications since December 2015, starting as a flex VI, moving to a full-time VI in June 2017, and becoming an Interpreter Recruiter in July 2019.

 Outside of work, Chelsea enjoys traveling, and spending time with her friends and family.
 Her favorite season is Fall, because it is college football season, and she is an extreme Ohio State Buckeyes fan!
 She currently owns a home in Southwest Columbus, Ohio, with her cat, June.

 David lives in Toledo, Ohio and has been a member of RID/OCRID for at least 15 years.
 David graduated with a degree in Communication from the University of Toledo and a degree in Sign Language Studies from Madonna University and has been working professionally for 15.5 years in NW and Central Ohio as well as SE Michigan and nationally at various conferences.
 David previously served on the Board as Local Chapter 1 President as well as a State Rep. He is excited to be part of the "Big Board" and help get the organization back on track.
 David also currently serves on the Ad Hoc committee for Standards and Licensure.
 In his free time, he enjoys spending time with family and friends, traveling and of course, baking cookies.